Holistic Therapy for Women

-Close-up of a woman with white hair, blue eyes, and light skin, wearing a black top and red glasses resting on her head, standing against a light gray brick wall.
+Close-up of a woman with white hair, light skin, green eyes, wearing a black top, and red glasses resting on her head, standing in front of a beige wall.

 As a therapist, I think you’ll find me down-to-earth and easy to talk with.
 I care that you feel seen and heard, and view our work together as a collaborative process.
 Areas I frequently assist clients in navigating include anxiety, depression, relational concerns, and the stress or uncertainty that often arise during personal or professional transitions and new stages of life.
-Additionally, as a mother who is also at midlife, I bring both lived and clinical familiarity with these times of adjustment and reevaluation.
+Additionally, as a mother who is also at midlife, I bring both lived and clinical familiarity with these times of adjustment, including the perinatal period and perimenopause.

 Meet Kindra